This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - 1964 SMS penny (special mint set) – approximately 30 estimated to be minted; $5,000+

 *Values are for coins in uncirculated grade, proof finish, and special mint set finish.
-Circulated 1964 pennies with no errors or special varieties are worth approximately 2 cents.
+Circulated 1964 pennies with no errors or special varieties are worth approximately 2 to 3 cents.

 As you can see, the 1964 Lincoln penny was struck by the billions upon billions.
 Virtually all of these pennies went into circulation and can still be found in your pocket change.
 In fact, the 1964 Lincoln cent is one of the most common pre-1982 Lincoln Memorial pennies you’ll find in circulation today!

 And, as in most years, the United States Mint struck a limited number of 1964 proof pennies as well.